 germane to this question of varying loads and elasticity.

-Broad network access: This really refers to the fact that
+Broad network access: This really refers to the fact that applications are

 now being accessed by a wide variety of devices and so forth, past a